 The British government said it would not ban Huawei hardware despite more than a year of heavy lobbying from the Trump administration.
-Much of the case against the company rests on claims it has close ties to China’s Communist Party and poses a security threat.
+Much of the case against the company rests on claims it has close ties to China’s Communist Party.
+That means it poses a security threat.

-Britain’s move is significant because the nation is seen as one of the US’s closest allies.
+Britain’s move is significant.
+The nation is one of the US’s closest allies.
 It is also a member of the “five eyes” group of countries, which also includes Australia, Canada and New Zealand.
 The five nations have a intelligence sharing agreement.

 Huawei has found itself at the centre of a geopolitical power play.
 The US has threatened to curtail intelligence sharing with countries that allow Huawei equipment into strategic networks.
 Meanwhile China has hinted at economic retaliation against nations that reject Huawei hardware.

-One reason nations like the UK are willing to permit Huawei’s involvement in strategic networks is that it gives a diversity of of suppliers.
+One reason nations like the UK use Huawei in strategic networks is that it gives a diversity of of suppliers.
 Only a handful of companies are capable of building and installing advanced 5G mobile networks.

 Huawei was not mentioned by name when the British government announced its decision.
 Instead it talked in terms of “high-risk vendors” that pose greater security and resilience risks.